10 Best Non-Touristy Things To Do In Kyoto, Japan

 Source: Photo by Wikimedia Commons user Saigen Jiro used under CC0

-Suffering from hair loss or thinning hair?
-You should definitely check this place out.
+One unique thing to do in Kyoto is to visit this shrine if you are suffering from hair loss or thinning hair.
 The only shrine in the world, Mikami Jinja is a holy shrine at Arashiyama, Kyoto, where the god of hair is worshipped by the people.
 This shrine is often visited by those people who have hair troubles such as bald patches, hair thinning and balding from all over the world.
 With multiple deities worshipped in Japan, the god of hair is one such deity and shrine that can be worshipped only at this temple.

 Mikami Jinja Shrine